 by Dan Bar-El

 This is my new favorite read aloud, and I don't say that lightly!
 Duane the polar bear has a curiosity and sense of adventure that leads him first to a shipwreck where he meets C.C. the Owl.
-He then encounters even more new friends like Handsome the musk ox, Magic the artic fox, and Major Puffin.
+He then encounters even more new friends like Handsome the musk ox, Magic the arctic fox, and Major Puffin.
 Together, they explore the wonders of the northern landscape.
 The cast of animals is as diverse in their personalities as they are in species and the thread of the story focuses on learning to appreciate one's friends.
 An absolute must-read book, and an excellent choice for kids of all ages.

 When Mischief Came to Town